iver56/audiomentations/docs/waveform_transforms/apply_impulse_response.md

 This transform convolves the audio with a randomly selected (room) impulse response file.

-`ApplyImpulseResponse` is commonly used as a data augmentation technique to **add realistic-sounding reverb to recordings**, for example to make denoisers and speech recognition systems more robust to different acoustic environments as well as a range of different distances between the main sound source and the microphone.
+`ApplyImpulseResponse` is commonly used as a data augmentation technique that adds **realistic-sounding reverb** to recordings.
+This can for example make denoisers and speech recognition systems more robust to different acoustic environments and distances between the sound source and the microphone.
 It could also be used to generate roomy audio examples for the training of dereverberation models.

 Convolution with an impulse response is a powerful technique in signal processing that can be employed to emulate the acoustic characteristics of specific environments or